TZOYRMANAS/My_CV/README.md

 ## 💼 Work Experience

 **Internship at Space Hellas - Thessaloniki 2023**

-Web Development & Bluetooth Scanning Project
+**Project:** Bluetooth Device Detection & Web Application Development

+- Performed Bluetooth Classic and BLE device scanning on a Raspberry Pi virtual
+machine, collecting device data in real time
-- Developed a system to detect Bluetooth and BLE devices.
+- Developed a Python Flask backend to serve the collected data via a RESTful API for
-- Created the backend in Python to scan and collect device data.
+frontend consumption
-- Built the frontend using HTML and JavaScript, integrating map visualization
+- Created an interactive web frontend using HTML, JavaScript and Leaflet.js to visualize
+Bluetooth device locations on a dynamic map

 ---